geminiplanetimager/gpi_pipeline/documentation/usage/primitives.rst

     Only the absolute value is considered and the phase remains unchanged.
     This algorthim is not as efficient as the two others but if you don't have an accurate model, it can be better than nothing.

+ Currently, the readnoise floor, which is what is used to determine the pixel masking for spectral mode, is set to 8 electrons divided by the square root of hte number of coadds.
+Note that for K band (and sometimes H) this often has to be adjusted.
+The channel offset correction should also be used when this value is being adjusted.
+Note that if too much of the image is masked, it will surpass the abort_fraction and no destriping will occur.
+Using an abort_fraction of 0.7 is the minimum a user should use for normal cases.